Astro42/Audience-Rating-Prediction/README.md

 # Zoho Project: Predicting Audience Rating

 This project aims to build a model to predict the 'audience_rating' for movies using the Rotten Tomatoes dataset.
-The notebook demonstrates[Predicting_Audience_rating.ipynb](#Predicting_Audience_rating.ipynb) the complete pipeline from data preprocessing to model evaluation.
+The notebook  [Predicting_Audience_rating.ipynb](#Predicting_Audience_rating.ipynb) demonstrates the complete pipeline from data preprocessing to model evaluation.

 ---
 ## Project Requirements